danivan/reitscreener-exercises/01-postgresql-definitions.md

 ## Schema

-* REIT table definition, a REIT is a is a company that owns, and in most cases operates, income-producing real estate.
+* REIT table definition, a REIT is a company that owns, and in most cases operates, income-producing real estate.

 |name | description |
 |---|---|